pibooth/pibooth/README.rst

 * Custom texts can be added on the final picture (customizable fonts, colors, alignments)
 * Custom background(s) and overlay(s) can be added on the final picture
 * All settings available in a configuration file (most common options in a graphical interface)
-* Highly customizable thanks to it plugin system, you can develop your own plugin
+* Highly customizable thanks to its plugin system, you can develop your own plugin

 Gallery
 -------

+You can see some examples of the output picture formats you can get with ``pibooth`` on the following page.

 .. image:: https://raw.githubusercontent.com/pibooth/pibooth/master/templates/gallery.png
    :align: center